qingyin-alice-zhong/llm_codegen_spec/README.md

-# llm_codegen_spec\nAn enhanced version of llm_codegen with spec-kit integration for better kernel code generation on NPU architectures.
 # llm_codegen_spec
+An enhanced version of llm_codegen with spec-kit integration for better kernel code generation on NPU architectures.